dfreelon/news_extract/README.md

 combined = ne.news_export(nu_plus_fc)
 ```

 The ```news_export``` function performs several operations, including removing duplicates (using a custom algorithm based on the Jaccard coefficient and time of publication) and resolving conflicts between articles with different metadata fields.
-For the latter, the function attempts to export all fields included in at least half the articles.
+For the latter, the function attempts to export all fields included in at least half the articles by default.
 This proportion can be adjusted using the ```field_threshold``` parameter.

 By default, ```news_export``` returns a Pandas DataFrame containing the output data.
 You can save individual JSON files to disk (i.e. one article per file) by setting the ```to_pandas``` parameter to ```False```.